Best Charging Station

 If you're looking for an all-in-one charging solution for your entire collection of devices, the Yootech isn't the best choice.
 It can only charge a single device at a time, and they have to be Qi-compatible.
 It's a good budget option for a single phone or other device but can't compete with the multi-device capabilities of other products on the market.

 When it comes to the placement of your devices, particularly with larger smartphones, we noticed the CHOETECH could be a little finicky.
-The grip on the surface also isn't very grippy, so phones are easily bumped out of position.
-It is a little on the pricey side — you could usually buy 3-4 single wireless charging pads for about the same price.
+The grip on the surface also isn't the best, so it's easy to bump phones out of position.
+It is a little on the pricey side — for about the same price, you could usually buy 3-4 single wireless charging pads.
 However, it's hard to argue with the convenience of charging both of your devices on one pad.

-Unfortunately, we found this device to be a bit deficient in terms of charging performance.
+In terms of charging performance, unfortunately, we found this device to be a bit deficient.
 Although it does claim a maximum output of 2.4 amps per port, if we loaded it with too many devices, we found that the entire unit would shut off and stop charging.
-We also feel like it is missing a USB port because it has six devices holders but can only charge five at a time.
-In addition, the newer Airpods Pro won't fit in the charging cradle.
+We also feel like it is missing a USB port because it has six device holders but can only charge five at a time.
+In addition, the newer Airpod Pros won't fit in the charging cradle.
 If you value appearance above all else, this station is a great option.
 Otherwise, it wouldn't be our top recommendation.

 Why You Should Trust Us